 We-Vibe has done what I didn’t think was truly possible: Created a rechargeable clitoral/external vibrator that is powerful and rumbly – and I truly do covet a good, rumbly vibrator.
 And they didn’t just make one, they made three.
 The combination of lower RPMs with a powerful motor leads to vibrations that go way beyond a tickling surface buzz.
 With the high speed having 4800 RPM (compare this to the We-Vibe couple’s vibrators whose high speeds are 5500 RPM and while they are decent, they lack the power/rumbly I need), the We-Vibe Salsa, Tango and Touch are all rumbly sweet goodness.
 I’ve talked a lot about why I love and need rumbly vibrations; my clitoris needs stimulation past the surface level, it needs something that’ll rattle the legs that go deep inside me.
-The Salsa and Tango can provide that; I’ve even been able to orgasm when the charge is dying or the vibration is on setting 3 of 4.
+The Salsa and Tango can provide that; I’ve even been able to orgasm when the charge is dying or the vibration is on setting 2 or 3.
 That really speaks to the sweet-spot these vibrations hit, and shows that it can go way beyond just “moar power”.
 Find yourself the right type of vibration and you may not need something as mind-blowing and hand-numbing as the Hitachi Magic Wand.

 The We-Vibe Salsa and Tango are probably a lot smaller than you’d expect.
 I won myself a back-up copy of the Salsa at Dirty Bingo during MomentunCon and I immediately took it out of the box to show off to my table.
 Everyone who hadn’t seen it was surprised at the small size.
 These mini vibes are just about exactly the size of my slightly-plump-and-short middle finger.
 The We Vibe Touch however is more substantial in size but it is still an external-only vibrator.